xrg/openerp-client-web/README.txt

 ===============================================================================
-eTiny - Web Client of Tiny ERP, the Enterprise Management Software
+eTiny - Web Client of OpenERP, the Enterprise Management Software
 ===============================================================================

     1. Introduction